calaldees/teachingWorkshops/teacherTraining/collaboration.md

 Task (1 hour)
 -------------
-TASK 1: Read the "How to make the most of group work" (5min) (every word is a gem! great little article) TASK 2: Make individual notes on: (10min)
+* TASK 1: Read the "How to make the most of group work" (5min) (every word is a gem! great little article)
+* TASK 2: Make individual notes on: (10min)
     * group work you've observed
     * How was it done?
     * Was it effective?
 Why was it effective?
     * How was/should the group work be scaffolded? assessed?
-* Draw upon the concepts in the article with further notes TASK 3: Attempt a mini secretive circle
+    * Draw upon the concepts in the article with further notes
+* TASK 3: Attempt a mini socratic circle
     * Select participants and assign roles (3 inner, 3 outer)
         * (This is just a demo and slightly fake, the inner circle normally have more time to prepare, but yolo)